godfreynolan/jetpacks/readme.md

 ```

 ## Fragment / Recycler Adapter
-In the `StopsFragment`, the favorite function / unfavorite functions can be called when the favorite button is clicked on a stop.
+In the `StopsFragment`, the favorite / unfavorite functions can be called when the favorite button is clicked on a stop.
 In the `recycler_view_item.xml`, a `star` icon was added.
 ```xml
   ...